AlphaPixel/OpenSceneGraph.py/README.md

 multithreaded processing, we'll need to utilize some kind of "event queue" or similar; Python has LONG be notorious for very poor paralellism when interacting with C/C++ extension modules.

+## TODO (Secondary Demo)

+Python bindings are great on their own, but a **really** great feature to have would be exposing an API that also *embeds* the Python interpreter directly into an existing application in a seamless manner, removing the need to rely on any external Python installation environments.